 Including the interpretation of the sky as a theme in World Heritage is a logical step towards taking into consideration the relationship between mankind and its environment.
 It follows that it is important within the World Heritage Convention to recognize and safeguard cultural sites and natural landscapes that encapsulate and epitomize the relationship between humankind and the sky.

-Image: the Pyramids of Giza, Egypt, detail (copyright and source: Clive Ruggles, www.cliveruggles.net).
+In the image here below the Pyramids of Giza, Egypt (copyright and source: Clive Ruggles, www.cliveruggles.net).

 about the Author, Clive Ruggles

 Clive Ruggles (born 1952) is a British astronomer, archaeologist and academic regarded as one of the leading figures in the field of archaeoastronomy, having authored several works on the subject.
 Clive Ruggles is Emeritus Professor of Archaeoastronomy in the School of Archaeology and Ancient History at the University of Leicester, England.
 He also holds the posts of President of the Prehistoric Society, President of the International Astronomical Union (IAU) Commission for the History of Astronomy, and is the Chair for the IAU World Heritage and Astronomy Working Group.
 Clive Ruggles, the former President of the International Society for Archaeoastronomy and Astronomy in Culture, has worked in many parts of the world and published numerous books, papers and articles on subjects ranging from prehistoric Europe and pre-Columbian America to indigenous astronomies in Africa and worldwide.
 He has ongoing fieldwork projects in Peru and Polynesia, and is also a key figure in the IUA-UNESCO joint initiative to promote and preserve the astronomical heritage sites.

 Image: Professor Clive Ruggles (copyright and source: University of Leicester, https://www2.le.ac.uk/).